mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Specifically designed with a cutting edge on one side and a serrated sawing edge on the other, the true “survival” piece of this knife is in the handle and its collection of accessories.
 In the handle you’ll find a GPS monitor, mini-multitool, and micro- lighter.
 The blade is coated with a photovoltaic skin that blacks out the blade to prevent unwanted reflection; when charged, the skin can be activated to provide two hours of light.
 Combat stats are the same as the combat knife.

-Wireless bonus: The knife displays an ARO of local maps and your GPS position, along with providing basic biomonitor data when in your hand.
+{REMOVE ME} - Wireless bonus: The knife displays an ARO of local maps and your GPS position, along with providing basic biomonitor data when in your hand.

 **Sword**